Matthew Gregory Lewis, author of the Gothic horror novel The Monk, was born in London on July 9, 1775.

 The Monk was a wildly successful and scandalous novel, full of all of the usual Gothic elements – a romantic Spanish location, a sexually transgressive plot set in a Catholic Abbey, demons, witchcraft, and lots of violence.

-The long book has a wildly complicated plot, featuring fornicating monks and nuns, disguised sexual identities, rape, murder, incest, and torture.
+The long book has an unbelievably complicated plot, featuring fornicating monks and nuns, disguised sexual identities, rape, murder, incest, and torture.

 Lewis was homosexual at a time when homophobic repression was very high.
 Some critics see this as what drew him to the Gothic genre, with its intrigues, melodrama, concerns with doubleness, and elements of what we would today call “camp.”